Fundamental irreversibility of the classical three-body problem. New approaches and ideas in the study of dynamical systems: T he restricted three-body problem with holonomic connections

+An important class of solutions of the classical three-body problem describes the bound state of three bodies $(123)$, when the motion of bodies occurs in a restricted space.
+In particular, for gravitating bodies, an exact solutions from this class were founded by a number of outstanding researchers of the 19\emph{th} and 20\emph{th} centuries, such as Euler \cite{Eul1,Eul2,Eul3}, Lagrange \cite{Lag}, Hill \cite{Hill,H1,H2}.
+In the mid-1970s, the new Brooke-Heno-Hadjidemetriu family of orbits was discovered \cite{BrB,HC,Hen}, and in 1993 Moore showed the existence of stable orbits, \emph{eights}, in which three bodies always catch up with each other.
+In 2013, by numerical search, 13 new particular solutions were found for the three-body problem, in which the movement of a system of three bodies of the same mass occurs in a repeating cycle \cite{Suv}.
+Finally, in 2018, more than 1800 new solutions to the restricted three-body problem were calculated on a supercomputer \cite{Xi}.

+As we will see below, the developed representation has new features and symmetries, which allows us to obtain important information about the restricted three-body problem by analyzing systems of algebraic equations.

-An important class of solutions of the classical three-body problem describes the bound state $ (123) $, when the motion of all bodies occurs in a confined space.
-Note that such a state cannot be formed as a result of classical scattering due to the absence of the mechanism of removing energy from the system (for example, the removal of radiation energy in an atomic-molecular collision), which is a necessary condition for the formation of a bound state.
-Nevertheless, it is not difficult to see that the character of the motions in the states $(123)$ and $(123)^\ast $ in many of its manifestations should be similar.
-In the mathematical sense, the configuration space $ \mathbb{E}^3_\ast $ of the formation $(123)^\ast $, by definition is noncompact (see condition (\ref{03ab})).
-Regarding the stable coupled state $(123) $, it is formed on a noncompact but a restricted subspace of the Euclidean space $\mathbb{E}^3_{ st} \subset \mathbb{E}^3_\ast \subset\mathbb{R}^3 $.
+Note that the state which will be spatially restricted regardless of the length of time the interaction of bodies cannot be formed as a result of scattering (see Sch.
+1) due to the lack of a mechanism for removing energy from the system.
+Nevertheless, it is clear that the character of the motions of bodies in the states $(123)$ and $(123)^\star$ in many of features should be similar.
+In any case, the solutions of the system (\ref{07a}) must satisfy the energy conservation law (\ref{09at}) that defines $5D$ hypersurface in the $6D$ phase space.